| |

 Sourdough Pizza Dough

-If you’ve never tried working with sourdough pizza dough, make trying this recipe a priority.
+If you’ve never tried working with sourdough pizza dough, make trying this sourdough pizza dough recipe a priority.
 We love pizza in our house.
 However, once we started working with sourdough pizza dough, we never looked back.

 partially eated sourdough pizza